 International bank accounts mean different things to different people, technically speaking.
 However, an international bank account is in a financial jurisdiction other than the one you’re a citizen of currently.

-If you’re ultra-rich, an international bank account often means a bank account that has favorable tax rates, if any.
+If you’re ultra-rich, an international bank account often means a bank account with favorable tax rates, if any.

 The types of international bank accounts are used to offset some risks, including government control, lawsuits, and asset protection.